-Building on decades of increased awareness, The Heart Truth® stresses that the truth is there’s something we can do at every stage of life to reduce the risk of heart disease.
-Through its outreach efforts, The Heart Truth® aims to increase awareness about risk factors for heart disease; help Americans identify specific health goals to control risk factors; increase self-efficacy to prevent heart disease; and increase the number of Americans who intend to take action to protect their hearts and control modifiable risk factors.
+The Heart Truth® stresses that the truth is there’s something we can do at every stage of life to reduce the risk of heart disease.
+Our outreach and education efforts aim to increase awareness about risk factors for heart disease; help people identify specific health goals to control risk factors; increase self-efficacy to prevent heart disease; and increase the number of Americans who intend to take action to protect their hearts and control modifiable risk factors with a focus on:

 The Heart Truth® established its Healthy Hearts Network, a partnership network of national organizations with local affiliates, state and federal agencies, and academic, civic and nonprofit institutions with a demonstrated interest in heart health, to expand its reach into local communities and collaborate with health and community professionals on heart health education initiatives.